berzerk0/Probable-Wordlists/README.md

 # Probable Wordlists
 Wordlists sorted by popularity originally created for password generation and testing

-### Why slog through an encyclopedic, alphabetized wordlist when you can start with the words people are most likely to use?
+### Do you know what the world's most common passwords are?
+Do you know what they look like?
+You'll want to avoid them to be secure!

 #### Methodology - The Why and How

   While I was able to locate a few Password Wordlists that were sorted by popularity, the vast majority of lists, especially the larger lists, were sorted alphabetically.
 This seems like a major practicality flaw!
 If we assume that the most common password is *password*, (which is actually the 2nd most common, after *123456*) and we are performing checking passwords against an English dictionary, we are going to have to slog from *aardvark* through *passover* to get to *password*.
 I don't know off the top of my head just how commonly *aardvark* is used as a password - but we could be wasting a lot of time by not starting with the most common password on our list!